Ladvien/ladvien.github.io/_posts/2017-07-19-sql-r-working-excel-libraries.md

 ![](https://ladvien.com/images/excel_robot_budget.png)

-We could skip down to row three, where the column headers, by telling XLConnect `startRow = 3`.
+We could skip down to row three, where the column headers are, by telling XLConnect `startRow = 3`.

 ### Writing a Dataframe to Excel Document
 Writing Excel documents are a little more complex--and one reason I'm not a huge fan of XLConnect.